zayzay500/houston-web-sinatra-mvc-solo-lab/README.md

 5. Delete an exsiting puppy

 ## How to submit?
-- Go to your teachers, give a high-five, and show your code
+- Go to your teachers, give a (virtual)high-five, and show your code